Bandicoot papillomatosis carcinomatosis virus

-Bandicoot papillomatosis carcinomatosis virus is a circular double-stranded DNA virus isolated from bandicoots (Perameles bougainville).
-The genome has features similar to viruses in the families Papillomaviridae and the Polyomaviridae.
-Two species have been described to date.
+Bandicoot papillomatosis carcinomatosis viruses are a pair of circular double-stranded DNA virus isolated from bandicoots (Perameles bougainville).
+The genomes have features similar to viruses in the families Papillomaviridae and the Polyomaviridae.
+Two strains have been described to date, bandicoot papillomatosis carcinomatosis virus 1 and bandicoot papillomatosis carcinomatosis virus 2.

 Genome

 The genome is ~7.5 kilobases in length with a G+C content of ~35%.
 Two structural genes are present: L1 and L2.
 The non structural genes are found on the opposite strand.
 The L1 gene encodes a protein with 506 residues and the L2 encodes a protein with 470 residues.
 The two non structural genes T (742 amino acid residues) and t (224 amino acid residues).
-The structural proteins resemble those of the papillomaviruses while the T and t antigens resemble those of the polyomaviruses.
+The capsid proteins resemble those of marsupial papillomaviruses while the T and t antigens resemble those of the avian polyomaviruses.